GFDRR/rdl-website/index.md

 - template: title
   block: title
   title: Making risk data easier to work with
-  title-description: <p>Disaster risk assessments are more important and more
+  title-description: <p>Disaster risk assessments are more important and more effective
-    effective than ever, but common issues with risk data are beginning to limit their application.
-The RDL was launched to address those issues by developing tools and resources designed specifically for the needs of disaster risk experts and the assessments they perform.</p><p><a href="http://riskdatalibrary.org/project"
+    than ever, but common issues with risk data are beginning to limit their application.
+    The RDL was launched to address those issues by developing tools and resources designed specifically for the needs of disaster risk experts and the assessments they perform.</p><p><a href="http://riskdatalibrary.org/project" target="_blank">Learn
-    target="_blank">Learn more about the project</a></p>
+    more about the project</a></p>
+  main-headline: ''
+  main-headline-description: ''
 - template: title
   block: title
   title: A system for better managing risk data
-  title-description: "<p>We seek to create a collection of components to make
+  title-description: "<p>We seek to create a collection of components to make working
-    working with risk data easier, each one addressing a different underlying problem.
+    with risk data easier, each one addressing a different underlying problem.
 Working together, these components create an effective library system designed explicitly for storing, finding, editing and exchanging data for disaster risk assessments.
     The first of these two components are now available.</p>"
+  main-headline: ''
+  main-headline-description: ''
 - template: text-1
   block: text-1
   headline: The RDL schema